Extended Depth of Focus and Toric IOLs

 During clinical studies, Over 90% of patient’s found that they no longer needed their glasses after having these lenses placed in both eyes, compared to spectacle independence in only 8% of patients with monofocal lenses..

 • Full range of vision.
 With this increase in vision quality, DMF patients are able to pass the visual acuity portion of the driver's license exam, in most states, unaided by glasses or contact lenses.

 • The ability to read small type quickly and easily.
-While only one of 13 patients with any other IOL could read small type, four of five DMF patients were able to read small type without reading glasses.
+While only one of 13 patients with any other IOL could read small type, four of five diffractive multifocal patients were able to read small type without reading glasses.

 • Better vision in all lighting situations.
 Whether in brightly or dimly lit conditions the apodized diffractive optics of the DMF lens minimizes the occurrence and severity of visual disturbances compared to other multifocal technology

 As with any surgical procedure, there are associated risks and benefits.
 While there may be a decrease in the need for glasses, some patients may occasionally notice rings around lights at night.
-These side effects may make it more difficult to drive at night or perform tasks in low light conditions although most patients report they diminish over time.
+These side effects may make it more difficult to drive at night or perform tasks in low light conditions although most patients report the side effects diminish over time.
 While virtually everyone experiences an improvement in vision after cataract surgery, some people will have better uncorrected vision than others.
-Therefore, it is important to discuss the potential risks and benefits with your doctor who will let you know if the AcrySof ReSTOR® or Tecnis DMF lens is right for you.
+Therefore, it is important to discuss the potential risks and benefits with your doctor who can guide you through this important choice.